 In British children, a 2014 study showed that kids who drank higher fat milk at age 10 had lower risk of extra body fat at age 13.

 A 2006 study showed no association between the percentage of milk fat consumed and child weight among 2- to 5-year-olds.

 In 2005, one study found that whole milk fat content was not associated with weight changes in teens, but did find that consumption of 1% milk and skim milk was linked to increases in BMI.

 While we don’t have tons of research in kids on this topic, those that exist have either found no influence of full fat milk on weight and vitamin D status, or have found a protective effect.

 Some of the studies mention the satiating effect of full fat milk on a child’s appetite.
-In other words, children may get full faster and hold that fullness longer, helping them better regulate extra eating.
+In other words, children may get full faster and hold that fullness longer, helping them curtail any extra eating.

 Should You Make the Switch to Whole Milk?

-This is a really good question, and I think it requires a bigger glimpse at the body of research rather than simply looking at the outcomes of the earlier research I showcased.
+This is a really good question.
+I think it requires a bigger glimpse at the body of research rather than simply looking at the outcomes of the earlier research I showcased.

-However, if your family has a healthy fat consumption pattern, including plenty of plant fats (avocado, olives, plant oils, etc) and other healthy fats (like the ones found in fish) in your regular diet, then a switch to full fat milk could make sense.
+However, if your family has a healthy fat consumption pattern, including plenty of plant fats (avocado, olives, plant oils, etc) and other healthy fats (like the ones found in fish), then a switch to full fat milk could make sense.